Jisung-P91/DOCKING/3VJK.md

      Structure Editing -> Add Charge -> (AM1BCC charges should be selected) -> Ok

      Save this as a mol2 file "3VJK_rec_dockprep.mol2" and move it to the directory "001.structure"

+     NOTE: You can execute the same job by Tools -> Structure editing -> Dock Prep.
+Some cautions must be taken when carrying out this function as noted by UCSF

+     team. http://www.cgl.ucsf.edu/chimera/1.2199/docs/UsersGuide/framecontrib.html and follow the steps as outlined https://www.youtube.com/watch?v=sx12c6qJl7M&list=PL9lTwqZujwXg5UQsdkZEw8STJ6NF1u3l-&index=2

 ## Step 3: Ligand preparation